-- A study of ergonomics and aesthetics

-- Project demonstrating range of skills

-- A study of how various countries from around the world have influenced furniture choice and design.
+- Students taught to read and understand project plans - Project demonstrating range of skills - A study of how various countries from around the world have influenced furniture choice and design.
 (This is an indication of projects only they may change without notice)

-The main form of assessment will be through the practical work done throughout the semester, with an exam done at the end of the semester.
+The main form of assessment will be through the practical work done throughout the semester, with an assessment done at the end of the semester.

-Pre-Furnishing is aimed at preparing you for Certificate 1 in Furnishing in Year 11 and 12, this course of study can lead directly into the following careers: Interior Designer or Decorator, Product Designer, Architect, Fine Furniture construction, Mass produced furniture manufacture, Shop Fitting, Workshop Managers, Set and Stage Designer and Builder, Kitchen Manufacture, Cabinet Maker, Builder, Engineer, Home Handyperson/Maintenance, and many more.
+Pre-Furnishing is aimed at preparing you for Furnishing in Year 11 and 12, this course of study can lead directly into the following careers: Interior Designer or Decorator, Product Designer, Architect, Fine Furniture construction, Mass produced furniture manufacture, Shop Fitting, Workshop Managers, Set and Stage Designer and Builder, Kitchen Manufacture, Cabinet Maker, Builder, Engineer, Home Handyperson/Maintenance, and many more.